Techtalk

 Linux Pinguin Stofftier auf Platine

-System builders are programs that help Linux system developers to select the necessary software packages for the system to be built.
-This results in a Linux distribution, i.e. an "operating system kernel" for the target platform - in our case for an embedded system.
-This can then be combined with a wide variety of programs for the user.
+System builders are programs that support Linux system developers in selecting the necessary embedded software packages for the system to be built.
+This results in a Linux distribution, i.e. an “operating system core” for the target platform - in our case for an embedded Linux system.
+This can then be combined with a wide range of programs for the user.

-Both projects are open source and make it possible to build Linux systems yourself.
-They are widely used in industry and well documented.
-When using Buildroot or Yocto, you immediately get everything you need for your own small Linux distribution:
+Both projects are open-source and make it possible to build Linux systems yourself.
+They are widely used and well documented in the industrial sector.
+When using Buildroot or Yocto, you immediately get everything you need for your own small embedded Linux distribution:

 • a toolchain